 - The top 20 logistics partners in each country will have established active sustainability programmes and will be audited regularly by an independent institute.

 Eckes-Granini is one of the few business enterprises in the food and beverage industry that are audited in accordance with the rigorous standards of the Eco Management and Audit Scheme (EMAS) – and has been for many years.
 Within the framework of the revalidation process, EMAS auditors have consistently confirmed that the leading supplier of fruit beverages meets the highest environmental-management standards at nearly all of its production sites.
-The only exception is the plant in Ringe (Denmark) added to the fold through the acquisition of Rynkeby Foods A/S, which will be audited in late 2018.
+The only exception is the plant in Ringe (Denmark) added to the fold through the acquisition of Rynkeby Foods A/S, which will be audited in 2019.

 Today, more than 60% of the electricity consumed by the Group comes from renewable energy sources, and that figure rises to 100% in Germany, Finland, Hungary and Lithuania.
 CO2 emissions have also been reduced by about 20% over the past five years.

 Investments in new, modern packaging systems also contribute to the achievement of our sustainability goals and help reduce consumption even further.